Koosha-Mehdipoor/NYC_Yellow_Taxi_Data_Pipeline_Analysis_on_GCP/README.md

 ### Page 2: Trip Behavior Analysis
 - Top 10 pickup zones and hotspot mapping by vendor.
 - Distribution of trips by weekday and by hour of the day.
 - Trends over time, including year-over-year comparisons of trip volumes.

+## Future Improvments
+- Automate ingestion with Pub/Sub + Dataflow or dbt
+- more interactive dashborads (at this level it is avoided for the performance and costs considerations)

 ## Data Source & License
 This project uses the **NYC TLC Trip Record Data**, made publicly available by the